 The best renters insurance companies combine affordability with a range of protective policy features and dependable customer service.
-To help renters in Rhode Island find the right coverage, we collected quotes and compared service quality from providers across the state.
+To help renters in Rhode Island find the right coverage, we collected more than 100 quotes and compared service quality from providers across the state.

 - Cheapest rates in Rhode Island

 - Limited extra coverage options